Subscribe options

 In the northeast corner of the ITER platform, the 6,000-square-metre Cryostat Workshop was built to house the assembly of the four main cryostat sections from 54 smaller segments manufactured in India.

 The cryostat is the vacuum-tight container that will surround the ITER vacuum vessel and superconducting magnets.
-The base section of the cryostat will be the first large component installed in the Tokamak Pit and the top lid of the cryostat will be the last, set into place after the installation of the vacuum vessel, magnets, thermal shielding and central solenoid.
+The base section of the cryostat was the first large component installed in the Tokamak Pit; the top lid of the cryostat will be the last, set into place after the installation of the vacuum vessel and magnets.

-Like the largest poloidal field coils, the size and weight of the main cryostat segments makes travel along the ITER Itinerary impossible.
+Like the largest poloidal field coils, the size and weight of the main cryostat segments made travel along the ITER Itinerary impossible.
 The cryostat base section—1,250 tonnes—is the single largest load of ITER Tokamak assembly; the lower cylinder, upper cylinder and top lid weigh in the range of 600-800 tonnes each.
-The completed cryostat will measure nearly 30 metres in diameter and as many in height.
+Once welded together, the cryostat will measure nearly 30 metres in diameter and as many in height.
+Two sections of the cryostat have already been installed in the Tokamak pit—the base and lower cylinder—and welded together.
+The upper two sections are currently stored on the ITER platform under protective wrapping.

 • Length: 110 metres